Closure operators on dcpos: closure operators on dcpos

 \thmskip

 Let $P$ be a~dcpo.
-Corollary~\ref{cor:dcpo-P-joins-in-ScCl(P)} tells us that the subset $\ScCl(\negtinysp P)$ (of all \Scottcont\ closure operators on~$P\tinysp$) of the set $\Cl(\negtinysp P)$ (of all closure operators on~$P\tinysp$) is~closed under all joins of the complete lattice $\Cl(\negtinysp P)$ and is therefore itself a~complete lattice whose joins are inherited from~$\Cl(\negtinysp P)$.
-Correspondingly, the set of the fixpoint sets of all \Scottcont\ closure operators on~$P$ is a~closure system in the complete lattice $\ClSys(\negtinysp P)$ of all closure systems in~$P\negtinysp$, and is therefore a~closure system in the powerset lattice $\Pow\negtinysp P\negtinysp$, that is, it is closed under arbitrary intersections.
-There is a~less roundabout way to see this, using an explicit characterization, given below in Lemma~\ref{lem:dcpo-P-dirclosed-clsyss}, of fixpoint sets of the \Scottcont\ closure operators on a~dcpo.
+Corollary~\ref{cor:dcpo-P-joins-in-ScCl(P)} tells us that the the set $\ScCl(\negtinysp P)$ of all \Scottcont\ closure operators is~closed under all joins in the complete lattice $\Cl(\negtinysp P)$ and is therefore itself a~complete lattice whose joins are inherited from~$\Cl(\negtinysp P)$.
+Correspondingly, the set $\ScClSys(\negtinysp P)$ of the fixpoint sets of all \Scottcont\ closure operators on~$P$ is closed under all meets in the complete lattice $\ClSys(\negtinysp P)$ which is a~closure system in~$\PowP$, and is therefore itself a~closure system in~$\PowP\negtinysp$, that is, it is closed under arbitrary intersections.
+There is a~less roundabout way to see this, using an explicit characterization of fixpoint sets of the \Scottcont\ closure operators on a~dcpo, given below in Lemma~\ref{lem:dcpo-P-dirclosed-clsyss}.